 Shortening of Time for Marriage in South Australia

-A shortening of time is the formal process used when you want to marry in less than one month after lodging the NOIM.
+A shortening of time is the formal process for marrying in less than one month after the NOIM is lodged.

-It is possible in some cases, but it is not routine and it is never guaranteed.
+It is possible in some cases, but it is not normal and it is never guaranteed.

 Before a shortening can even be considered:

-- you need to fit one of the recognised categories for approval
+- the situation needs to fit one of the recognised categories

 - Employment-related or other travel commitments